aodix85/dulldull/README.md

 # dulldull
 A self-hostable replacement webpage for the ShinyShiny app which is expected to be disallowed after v138/v150 of ChromeOS on Chromebooks.
 It's a very very simple text editor where results can be saved or printed, and nothing more.

-**Please note, this was vibe-coded with Gemini.
+**Please note, this was vibe-coded with Gemini and was checked and improved with ChatGPT.
 Apologies if that offends anyone.
-Please fork and improve it!**
+Please fork and improve it!
+I will include those chat logs so that you can look to see what was asked and how it was answered.
+I have preserved these chats to the best of my ability but something might be missing.**

 DullDull is intended to be self-hosted and was done so using the following
 - Proxmox v9.2.2